 OAA teaches English I through IV for students in grades 9-12.
 Students in grade 12 have the opportunity to take a dual credit English Composition class offered in conjunction with Southwestern Adventist University.
 Ozark also offers Speech.
 This is a one semester class and is typically taken by ninth grade students.

 Markie Bazzy and Rachel Esquer teach our English classes.
-Mari Neri teaches Speech.
+Ryan Gil teaches Speech.